 To further customize the report, click the arrow next to a column header and select the pencil icon to edit.
-You can group report data by the column, which allows you to display the report as a chart.
+Users can group report data by the column, which allows them to display the report as a chart.

 Once saved, a report can be exported in HTML , .pdf or .xls formats.

 A Rule evaluates Input Data to determine whether the data matches certain conditions.
-The Rule returns the outcome, then passes this information to a flow, form, or report.
-This outcome may direct which path a Flow follows, or which controls display on a form, or how certain values in a report are formatted.
+The Rule returns the outcome, then passes this information to Flow, Form, or Report.
+This outcome may direct which path a Flow follows, or which controls display on a Form, or how certain values in a Report are formatted.

 Truth Tables are Rules that compare the possible combinations of multiple inputs, allowing the user to arrive at different outcomes depending on the specific combination.
 A Truth Table can output a piece of data, or take action by calling a Flow.

 Rules are built in the Rule Designer.
 Navigate to a Designer Folder and click the 'Create' Rule button, and select Create Rule to create a Rule (Create Truth Table to build a Truth Table).

-In the resulting window we Name the Rule and click Create to proceed to the Rule Designer.
+In the resulting window, name the Rule and click 'Create' to proceed to the Rule Designer.

-Start Rule window is presented when Rule Designer opens.
-In this window we can start building a Rule Condition.
+Start Rule window is presented when the Rule Designer opens.
+In this window, users can start building a Rule Condition.

-Also, in the Rule Data section we can Add Rule Input Data .
+Also, in the Rule Data section, users can Add Rule Input Data.
 This data can come in from the Flow where this Rule will be used.
 Next, this Data can be used in the Rule conditions as variables.

-In the Output section we can set up Rule Behavior Type (Default Rule Behavior, Form Rule, Rule Engine Extension) and Rule Type (Logical Rule, Data Return Rule (Single), Action Rule, Data Return (Multiple)).
+In the Output section, users can set up Rule Behavior Type (Default Rule Behavior, Form Rule, Rule Engine Extension) and Rule Type (Logical Rule, Data Return Rule (Single), Action Rule, Data Return Rule (Multiple)).

-On the right-hand side of the Rule Designer we can find a panel with more Rule Settings.
+On the right-hand side of the Rule Designer, users can find a panel with more Rule Settings.

-Here we can change the Name for our Rule, if desired.
+Here they can change the Name for our Rule if desired.

-Next, in the Enabled section we have following options:
+Next, in the Enabled section there are the following options: